canjs/can-stache-bindings/docs/event.md

 @signature `(VIEW_MODEL_EVENT)='CALL_EXPRESSION'`

-Specify a callback function to be called on a particular [can-component::viewModel viewModel] event.
+Listens to an event on the element's [can-component::viewModel viewModel] and calls the [can-stache/expressions/call] when that event occurs.

 ```
 <my-component (show)="doSomething()"/>